Leptogenesis in the littlest inverse seesaw model: Leptogenesis via ARS mechanism

 In this scenario, the semi-classical Boltzmann equation approach to thermal leptogenesis is insufficient, thus it is necessary to solve a set of quantum kinetic equations for the density matrices of sterile neutrinos.
 Due to the large dimensionality of the parameter space and complicated dynamics, it is difficult to provide a general analytical formula for the baryon asymmetry as a function of the model parameters.
 In the relevant calculations that follow, we make use of the latest version of the ULYSSES Python package \cite{uly} to obtain our results.

 For this scenario, our numerical analysis reveals that the observed value of $Y^{}_{\rm B}$ can also be successfully reproduced.
 And Figure~\ref{fig3} has shown the parameter space of $M^{}_0$ versus $\mu^{}_0$ for successful leptogenesis.
+The points displayed correspond to parameter sets for which the predicted $Y_{\rm B}$ falls within its $3\sigma$ range.
 These results are obtained for the following parameter settings.
 For the parameter $z$, we adopt $z= 10$ as a benchmark value, ensuring that the heavier PD pair is sufficiently heavy to effectively decouple from leptogenesis.
 The mass scale $M^{}_0$ is varied between $0.1$ and $10$ GeV, placing the sterile neutrinos in the mass range relevant for the ARS leptogenesis scenario.
 The remaining parameter settings are the same as those in the last paragraph of Section 3.1.
 The results show that the observed value of $Y^{}_{\rm B}$ can be successfully reproduced for $M^{}_0$ from $0.2$ to $1$ GeV and $\mu^{}_0$ from $1$ to $5$ keV.
+Comparing this viable parameter region with the one obtained for the resonant leptogenesis scenario ($z=1$) in section~3.1, we see that the two allowed $M_0$--$\mu_0$ ranges appear completely disjoint.
+This is expected, since the resonant ($z=1$) and ARS ($z\gg1$) cases correspond to dynamically distinct regimes of the model, characterized by opposite limits of the parameter $z$, rather than being connected by a continuous variation of this parameter.
+In the resonant case, all four sterile states participate in the asymmetry generation through multi-state interference effects, while in the ARS case the heavier PD pair effectively decouples and the dynamics reduces to a two-state oscillation scenario.
+For completeness, we have also examined the opposite limit $z \ll 1$.
+In this regime, the parameter $b$ in Eq.~(\ref{1.5}) is proportional to $z$ and therefore becomes significantly suppressed compared to the $z \gg 1$ case.
+In this regime, leptogenesis in the ARS mechanism is mainly driven by the oscillations of the lighter PD pair, whose relevant Yukawa couplings are proportional to $b$.
+As a result, the baryon asymmetry obtained in this regime is about two orders of magnitude below the observed value, and therefore cannot realize a successful leptogenesis.
 For this scenario, we have also investigated the consequences of the model with respect to the $\mu \to e \gamma $ process.
 The corresponding results are shown in Figure~\ref{fig4}.
 It turns out that, for the parameter space consistent with the observed value of $Y^{}_{\rm B}$, the allowed values of ${\rm BR}(\mu \to e \gamma)$ are far below the current upper bound.
+In contrast, the predicted branching ratios in the ARS scenario lie orders of magnitude below the current experimental limits and are expected to remain inaccessible to the foreseeable cLFV experiments.